 Guest of Honor bookings aren’t always a good deal

-Lastly I just want to acknowledge that Guest of Honor bookings aren’t always a good deal.
+Lastly, I just want to acknowledge that Guest of Honor bookings aren’t always a good deal.
 Keep in mind that these are only valid on free night redemptions, and those redemptions don’t always represent a great deal, especially at hotels that are highly seasonal.

-Hyatt’s Guest of Honor feature is one of my favorite perks offered by any loyalty program.
+World of Hyatt’s Guest of Honor feature is one of my favorite perks offered by any loyalty program.
 While I don’t use it all that often, I love the idea of being able to redeem my points for friends and family, and have them be treated the same way I’d be treated when staying at Hyatts.
 To me that’s the ultimate reward for loyalty.

 It also makes me feel more loyal to Hyatt, and want to requalify for Globalist status.
+Then again, the program in general is doing an incredible job engaging members, and that goes way beyond this perk.